djaus2/Soft-ata/README.md

 ------

 ## Repository Status
+- Version 1.50
+  - Added Blazor Server app that runs the Digital LED-Button test (as per Console app), _other tests to come._
+    - Wishlist: A reconfigurable Blazor UI to action Softata functionality.
 - Version 1.20
   - Serial1 and Serial2 implemented for byte and char read/writes
     - SoftataLib.Serial.serialSetup(byte pin, int baud, byte serialportNo)